 If the WG determines that it needs additional educational briefings occurring upfront or as issues emerge during deliberations, it should identify its specific requests to the CO including subject matter(s), type(s) of expertise, objectives, and costs.
 If additional costs are involved, prior approval must be obtained from the CO.

 Additionally, a WG may, at any stage throughout its deliberations, decide to seek input from self-formed groups and/or individuals with the aim of further informing WG members about matters that fall within the remit of the WG and which are of interest to the ICANN community.

+Metrics Request Decision Tree and Form

+If a Stakeholder Group or Constituency at the Issue Identification phase or during the Working phase of the Policy Development Process determines that acquisition of data and/or metrics may better facilitate issue development or deliberations, it should utilize the Metrics Request Decision Tree and submit a Request Form to the GNSO Council for consideration and subsequent facilitation by staff.
+The requestor should perform a preliminary requirements definition and an approximate sizing of resources that may be required.

+The Metrics Request Decision Tree will help facilitate the process of the request in considering requirements, resources, data sources, and confidentiality.
+The requestor shall complete the following form and the Metrics Request Decision Tree can be found on http://gnso.icann.org.

+Working Group Metrics Request Form